The wine capital Beaune

 During World War Two, on the 16th of June 1940, planes overflew the city at 8 pm.
 There were 15 German planes with an objective which at first did not seem to be the city of Beaune, however, after a first fly over it, they turned back and strafe the train station while unloading around thirty bombs which exploded.
 About 20 people were killed and many more wounded.

-The railway station of Beaune was an important junction for the French soldiers sent on leave and thus became an easy target.
-It seems the army and the defenders of Beaune only had two light machine guns and only one was able to be used during the bombing.
-A plane was hit during the first passage, a Junker 87B which exploded.
+The railway station of Beaune was a critical junction for the French soldiers sent on leave and thus became an easy target.
+It seems the army and the defenders of Beaune only had two light machine guns, and only one could be used during the bombing.
+A plane was hit during the first passage, a Junker 87B, which exploded.
 In the second passage, another Junker was shot and collided with one of his partners.
 Two German pilots were buried in the garden of the company they crashed into.

 Share on Facebook